 About Quincy Center Station Air Rights

 In response to the RFP, the MBTA and the City of Quincy have designated Atlantic Development and Bozzuto Development as the air rights' developer.
 Preliminary plans for Atlantic and Bozzuto's development call for 300 apartment residences, 225,000 square feet of commercial space, over 600 parking spaces and $20 million in station and infrastructure upgrades in three phases, with the first phase opening in 2023.
-Atlantic and Bozzuto will pay the MBTA $167 million over a 99-year lease in order to develop the air rights and are expected to file detailed plans for the development with the City of Quincy's permitting bodies in mid-2018.
+Atlantic and Bozzuto will pay the MBTA $167 million over a 99-year lease in order to develop the air rights.
 The following are renderings of Atlantic and Bozzuto's proposal:

 The MBTA's RFP comes at a time when Quincy Center is seeing significant investment.
 The $60 million West of Chestnut development, featuring 169 apartment residences and multiple ground-floor retail options, was recently completed, and the $30 million Nova Residences of Quincy, featuring 171 apartment residences and over 15,000 square feet of commercial space, recently broke ground.
 Chestnut Place, a 15-story tower pegged at $45 million featuring featuring 124 apartment residences and 4,000 square feet of retail, is anticipated to break ground by the end of 2017.